 I read about persimmon punch on your website and would like to try it to avoid heartburn.
 How often should I take it?

-A. People who take proton pump inhibitors (PPI) such as esomeprazole (Nexium), lansoprazole (Prevacid) or omeprazole (Prilosec) may experience rebound hyperacidity if they stop their drug abruptly (Gastroenterology, July, 2009).
+A. People who take proton pump inhibitors (PPIs) such as esomeprazole (Nexium), lansoprazole (Prevacid) or omeprazole (Prilosec) may experience rebound hyperacidity if they stop their drug abruptly (Gastroenterology, July, 2009).
 Symptoms of reflux can last for weeks.

 One reader phased off omeprazole over seven months by reducing the dose gradually.
 According to people who have used persimmon punch in this effort, it helps to drink two ounces before each meal.